Anna Iberszer

-Biography
+Early life and education

-Anna Iberszer was born 22 March 1976 in Lublin, Poland.
-She is Polish with partial Italian descent from maternal side.
-Her grandmother was from Cesenatico, Italy, where she met her grandfather, a Polish soldier of the Anders' Army, who settled there after the end of the Second World War.
+Anna Iberszer was born on 22 March 1976 in Lublin, Poland.
+She is Polish with partial Italian descent from her maternal side.
+Her grandmother was from Cesenatico, Italy, where she met her grandfather, a Polish soldier of the Anders's Army, who settled there following the end of the Second World War.
 The couple later moved to Strzyżów, Poland.
+In 2000, Iberszer graduated from the Faculty of Directing at the Chopin University of Music in Warsaw, and in 2004, she finished the Halina and Jan Machulski's Acting School in Warsaw.
+In 2008, she passed an external exam in acting arts.